EOSIoT/rfid-scanner-node/README.md

-## RFID Scanner Software for Blockchain
+## RFID Scanner Device Software for Blockchain

 This software package enables scanning and transmission of RFID tag data to the EOS blockchain.